Call of the Kiosks

 - The cost of a meal at Kiosk Street is too expensive for most locals.
 What do you think of an entire city street being closed off every day for tourists?

 - Some people say Hawaii is what the Galápagos would be if business and real estate development proceeded unchecked.
-Do some research into this comparison and decided if you agree.
+Do some research into this comparison and decide if you agree.

 Share Your Story